Surveillance is essential to stopping the spread of marine pests in Australia.

 Work is needed to validate molecular methods.

-The Department of Agriculture and Water Resources is funding projects to:
+The Department of Agriculture, Fisheries and Forestry is funding projects to:

 - validate molecular detection methods